LBHackney-IT/lbhackney-it.github.io/docs/api-playbook/05-Development Lifecycle/03-Implementing HTTP endpoints/POST endpoint/post_postgres.md

----
-id: post_postgres
-title: POST endpoint using Postgres
+# POST endpoint using Postgres
----

 ### POST: